Student Bulletin – Financial Information

 Term Payment Plan

 Students currently enrolled at SCU may be eligible to enroll in an online monthly payment plan to assist with budgeting needs.
 There is a $40 non-refundable enrollment fee per term and students must have a US bank account to enroll in a term plan.
 The first payment along with the enrollment fee are due upon enrollment and all subsequent payments will be processed automatically each month thereafter.
 Plans are subject to rebalancing based upon changes in enrollment and/or financial aid.
-Participants must enroll each term; there is no automatic re-enrollment.
+Participants must enroll each term.
+There is no automatic re-enrollment.
 Please note there are no payment plans for the summer session.

 Payment by Mail